 My work is in the area of systems software, data-intensive computing, and machine learning applied to the sciences.
-I utilize the interplay of novel hardware, distributed algorithms, and other software architecture to bring scalability and performance to solutions and eliminate complexity.
-In the area of machine learning, I work on understanding ML as a scientific method for physical sciences, for example, can ML be an alternative to scientific simulation, and what mathematics and physics relates to the interpretabilty of ML models?
+I utilize the interplay of novel hardware, programming languages, distributed algorithms, and other software architecture to introduce scalability and performance and to eliminate complexity.
+I explore ML as a scientific method for physical sciences, for example as an alternative to scientific simulation.

 As a thought leader I always enjoy understanding and explaining current and past thinking.
 I participate in academic work as visiting faculty (I’m a visiting professor in Oxford), as a consultant (I am a consultant to the SKA radio telescope effort), and I have a team in my own company.
 Sometimes, I have been employed in technical executive positions to perform similar work.
 I work both on academic and commercial projects.